keefm6776/cookery-website/static/README.md

 				1. List Recipes         - By checking between MongoDB and my list_recipes screen to make sure that the number of documents in MongoDB and the number on my list recipes page match.
 Also by checking that each of the documents is displayed once and that each is there.
+I have also checked that the documents are sorted and presented with the newest recipe first.

 				2. Add		             - Each Add feature for recipes, Cusines, difficulties & principle ingredients have been checked to make sure that the document supplied is added to the collection.
 I have also checked that the fields match the ones that have